stephanbruny/hades/README.md

 hades
 =====

-Flexible CMS based on Node.js and MongoDB
+Flexible CMS based on Node.js and NeDB